Holding company in Dubai · Assets and subsidiaries

 Access to global banking

-Dubai is a regional financial centre.
-Multi-currency accounts and connections with international private banking.
+Dubai as regional financial hub.
+Multi-currency accounts and connection with international private banking for holdings.

 06